Snapshot December 2016

 Of course, having to go shopping on line for other people does mean I get tempted myself.
 It doesn’t help that so many ‘best of’ lists come out around now.
 I tried to be judicious knowing that I will be unwrapping some book gifts on Dec 25 and the fact my TBR has just jumped over 200.
 But I still succumbed to Kindle versions of The Glorious Heresies by Lisa McInerney, Tender is the Night by F. Scott.
 Fitzgerald (hope I like it more than Great Gatsby) and A Perfectly Good Man by Patrick Gale (I didn’t care for his most recent novel A Place Called Winter but still think he deserves another go).

 I feel rather adrift at the moment.
 No more episodes of The Crown which was a stupendous series on Netflix.
 No more riveting episodes of The Missing.
 No more Great British Bake Off.
 I’ve been trying to like the BBC new series Rillington about the mass murderer Reginald Christie but its not a patch on the film 10 Rillington Place with Richard Attenborough.
 Fortunately we have Wolf Hall (the adaptation of Hilary Mantel’s award winning novels about Thomas Cromwell) to keep our spirits alive….

-Posted on December 11, 2016, in Children's literature, Israel, Man Booker Prize, Sunday Salon and tagged F Scott Fitzgerald, Lisa McInerney, Mohsin Hamid, Patrick Gale, Wolf Hall.
+Posted on December 11, 2016, in Children's literature, Israeli authors, Man Booker Prize, Sunday Salon and tagged F Scott Fitzgerald, Lisa McInerney, Mohsin Hamid, Patrick Gale, Wolf Hall.
 Bookmark the permalink.
 14 Comments.